Skip Navigation

 Step 1: Design Your Sales Cycle

-A sales cycle is a journey you create, from awareness and education to negotiation and sale.
+A sales cycle is the buyer journey you create, from awareness and education to negotiation and sale.

 According to a study from Vantage Point Performance, the greatest indicator of year-over-year revenue growth is a well-defined sales cycle.
 The study found a 15% difference in revenue growth between companies with a formal/defined sales process versus those without one.